MaLSAMi/documentation/docs/distributor.md

 An instance of Machine is taking care of spawning a host, creating a session which connects to the spawned host and acquiring tasksets while there still is work to be done.

-## The Monitor component

-The provided monitor 'mon' has to implement the AbstractMonitor as defined in distributor\_service/monitor.py

-Everytime after a taskset finished execution

-    mon.__taskset_finish__(self, finished_taskset)

-is called.
-This is the function which should write data into a database of some kind.

-    mon.__taskset_stop__(self, running_taskset)

-is called if a taskset was not finished but the machine could not finish the current set.
-This method should clear the jobs attribute of every task in the set.